BranchMetrics/web-branch-deep-linking-attribution/README.md

 In addition to working as a standalone library, the Branch SDK works great in CommonJS environments (browserify, webpack) as well as RequireJS environments (RequireJS/AMD).
 Just `require('branch')` or `define(['branch'], function(branch) { ... });` to get started!

+#### Web SDK Version Pinning

+If you'd like to pin the Web SDK to a specific version, you can do so by replacing `https://cdn.branch.io/branch-latest.min.js` with the versioned referenced in the Web SDK (right after `src=`). `latest` should b swapped for the version number named as `XX.XX.X`.
+For example, if you wanted to pin against version 2.36 of the SDK, you would use `https://cdn.branch.io/branch-2.36.0.min.js`.

 ### Initialization

 You will need to create a [Branch Metrics app](http://branch.io) to obtain your Branch Key (you will have the option to toggle between live and test modes).